Can Bearded Dragons Eat Grapes?

 Grapes should be cut into smaller pieces, preferably halves or quarters depending on the size of the grape versus the size of the dragons head.
 We would use the same rule of thumb as we do for insects in that the width of the grape slice should be no wider than than the space between your bearded dragons eyes.
 To clear up confusion, this is the width of the grape slice should fit between your dragons eyes not the length.
 The length is irrelevant so long as the width is small enough.

 If there are any seeds in the grape these should be removed.
 These will be harder to digest and aren’t as sweet.
 In isolation they probably won’t cause too much digestive drama but it’s easier to avoid that by just scraping them out and putting them in the bin.
+Bear in mind that seedless grapes can contain the occasional small seed, and cutting them in half is a good idea to check.

 You can peel the grapes if you prefer, although if you do this, be aware that your bearded dragon may expect you to find a large leaf with which to also fan them…